Soccer-EU countries sing UEFA's praises in rebuff to Super League

 The Super League collapsed last year barely two days after its announcement as elite English, French and Italian clubs pulled out following an outcry from fans and governments, leaving just Real Madrid, Barcelona and Juventus.

+The EU countries noted how revenues from UEFA help fund grassroots soccer as well as amateur, women and youth events and also enable small teams from remote regions to break into the major leagues.

-Hungary said UEFA represents the values of the European Sports Model on protecting the physical and moral integrity of players and merit-based competition.
+Hungary said UEFA represents the values of the European Sports Model in protecting the physical and moral integrity of players and merit-based competition.

-"These are values which UEFA and FIFA follow, both in the organisation of sports and the reallocation of revenues," Hungary's lawyer Ester Gyarmati told the 15-judge panel on the second day of the hearing.
+"These are values which UEFA and (world soccer governing body) FIFA follow, both in the organisation of sports and the reallocation of revenues," Hungary's lawyer Ester Gyarmati told the 15-judge panel on the second day of the hearing.

 UEFA's restrictions clearly infringe EU competition law but are justified to safeguard the European Sports Model, Austria's lawyer Franz Koppensteiner said.